-Fund of funds investments, derivatives and cash:
+Fund of fund investments, derivatives and

-Derivatives and fund of funds investments used in the portfolio are treated on a lookthrough basis, whereby the economic exposures to the underlying basket of securities is treated as an actual investment in the individual securities that make up this basket.
-Broad market derivatives or fund of funds investments may lead to minimal exposures to securities that are excluded from direct investments.
-Derivatives have an effect on all metric calculations.
-Given that many of the reporting frameworks available to investors today do not cover the intricacies of derivatives, metrics are provided on a reasonable efforts basis.
+Derivatives have an effect on all metric calculations and as many of the reporting frameworks available to investors today do not cover the intricacies of derivatives, metrics are provided on a reasonable efforts basis.

 Portfolios for which we report the sustainability metrics may include cash.

-The information disclosed in this report, in particular the treatment of derivatives and cash, may or may not correspond with the investment characteristics of the fund and how the fund is managed.
-The sustainability metrics in this report may therefore differ from other UBS reports produced on the same date.
+The information disclosed in this report, in particular treatment of derivatives and cash, may or may not correspond with investment characteristics of the fund and how the fund is managed.
+Therefore, sustainability metrics in this report may differ from other UBS reports produced on the same date.

-MSCI ESG Fund Ratings are designed to measure the environmental, social and governance (ESG) characteristics of a fund's underlying holdings, making it possible to rank or screen mutual funds and ETFs on a AAA to CCC ratings scale.
+MSCI ESG Fund Ratings are designed to measure the Environmental, Social and Governance (ESG) characteristics of a fund's underlying holdings, making it possible to rank or screen mutual funds and ETFs on a AAA to CCC ratings scale.

+Weighted Average Carbon Intensity - Corporate issuers/ Carbon Intensity- Sovereign issuers:

-Weighted average carbon intensity - corporate issuers/ carbon-intensive sovereign issuers:These metrics measure a fund's exposure to carbon-intensive companies and governments.
-These metrics provide an insight into potential risks related to the transition to a lower-carbon economy, because companies with higher carbon intensity are likely to face more exposure to carbon related market and regulatory risks.
+These metrics measure a fund's exposure to carbon-intensive companies and governments.
+These metrics provide insight into potential risks related to the transition to a lower-carbon economy because companies with higher carbon intensity are likely to face more exposure to carbon related market and regulatory risks.
 These metrics are applicable across asset classes.

-It is the sumproduct of the fund weights and individual carbon intensities (carbon emissions scope 1+2 / USDm sales or GDP).
-The metric is scaled up to 100% if actual data coverage is above the defined thresholds - fixed income, 50%; equities: 67%, multi-asset: 50%.
-Otherwise, the metric is reported as "-".
+It's the sum product of the fund weights and individual carbon intensities (carbon emissions scope 1+2 / USDm sales or GDP).

+The metric is scaled up to 100% if actual data coverage is above the defined thresholds - Fixed Income: 50%; Equities: 67%, Multi-Asset: 50%.
+Otherwise, the metric is reported as ""."

 Classification system to separate corporate and sovereign issuers: Bloomberg Barclays Methodology.
-Securitized bonds are excluded from the calculation.
-"No exposure" if the fund is not invested in the respective issuers for the month.
+Securitized bonds excluded from the calculation.
+"No exposure" in case the fund is not invested in the respective issuers for the month.

-MSCI ESG rating breakdown: The final sector-adjusted ESG score of the portfolio is broken down into three rating categories with AAA/AA leaders, A/BBB/BB average and B/CCC laggards, and compared to the rating breakdown of the reference index.
+MSCI ESG rating breakdown: The final sector-adjusted ESG score of the portfolio is broken down in three rating categories with AAA/AA leaders; A/BBB/BB average and B/CCC laggards, and compared to the rating breakdown of the reference index.

 Passive ESG: Benchmark selection is driven by portfolio implementation considerations, in particular to closely reflect the financial and ESG objectives of the fund.
 For passively managed strategies, an ESG benchmark would be selected for the purpose of balancing between reasonable tracking error and high ESG alignment.
-In order to assess the magnitude of ESG improvements, the fund's ESG performance is also shown against a selected broad market index which closely represents the parent investment universe on which the ESG benchmark is based.
+In order to assess the magnitude of ESG improvements, the fund's ESG performance is also shown against a selected broad market index which closely represents the parent investment universe on which the ESG benchmark is based on.